TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

          page-content item from the table "tt\_content" with id "120", then the value would be "100:tt\_content:120".

-         The value is use by eg. the cObject SEARCHRESULT.
+         The value is use by e.g. the cObject SEARCHRESULT.
 If the value
          $GLOBALS['HTTP\_POST\_VARS']['locationData'] is detected here, the
          search is done as if it was performed on this page!
 This is very useful if you want a search functionality implemented on a page with